zhengtr/CSCI-GA-3033_soccerTwos_MADDPG/README.md

 ## Detailed report
-See `Final Report - Cooperative Multi-Agents with Reinforcement Learning.pdf`, which is written in blog style.
+See `Final Report - Cooperative Multi-Agents with Reinforcement Learning.pdf`, which is written in blog style as recommended.

 Video demonstration included.